Kukulkano/dataVaccinator/docs/vaccinator-protocol.md

 transparently for the end users and service provider developers.

-**NOTE:** By this encryption, using the app-id as key, the service provider and the vaccinator service both do not have access to the content (for example patient data).
+**NOTE:** By this encryption, using the app-id as key, the service provider and the DataVaccinator service both do not have access to the content (for example patient data).
 The checksum as part of the receipt allows later verification, if the dataset was encrypted with one or maybe a newer app-id.
-This is useful if, for example, the changeAppId() function failed during processing (please refer to changeAppId() function description in API description).
+This is useful if, for example, the changeAppId() function failed during processing (please refer to changeAppId() function description in JavaScript class documentation).

 **NOTE:** The above chosen AES cipher is just the reference implementation.
 You can also use others (like Twofish).
 The only thing to